NASCAR Hall of Fame: Induction

-The reigning NASCAR Cup Series champion (for the 2023 Hall of Fame, because there was no 2022 Hall of Fame class, the past two Cup Series champions will participate);

-One ballot which represents the results of a fan vote on NASCAR.com.

 Inductees

-A total of 61 individuals have been inducted into the NASCAR Hall of Fame.
-47 were inducted as drivers, 26 of whom were inducted solely as drivers.
-The other 21 were inducted for their accomplishments as drivers, crew chiefs, owners and/or broadcasters.
-Among non-drivers, 22 were inducted for being owners, 5 as promoters, and 5 for being crew chiefs.
+As of the class of 2025, a total of 67 individuals have been inducted into the NASCAR Hall of Fame.
+51 were inducted as drivers, 28 of whom were inducted solely as drivers.
+The other 24 were inducted for their accomplishments as drivers, owners, crew chiefs, and/or broadcasters.
+22 were inducted for their roles as owners in the sport.
+5 were inducted as promoters of the sport.
+6 members were inducted as crew chiefs.